Print view logo

 Helix

-Additional Frequently Asked Questions (FAQs)
+Frequently Asked Questions

-DNA contains the genetic information that provides the instructions that led to you, including your physical traits (like eye color) and insights into your ancestral roots, but also provides health information.
-There are many similarities in everyone’s DNA, but there are important differences, and your DNA code is unique to you.
 We are still learning how DNA impacts health.
 The insights we learn from studies like The Gene Health Project will help us provide more personalized health care for our patients and community.

-WellSpan patients, aged 18 years and above, who meet the following criteria are eligible to participate in the research program:
+WellSpan patients aged 18 years and above who meet the following criteria are eligible to participate in the research program:

-• Speak English fluently or as your primary language (additional languages will be added soon).
+• speak English fluently or as your primary language (additional languages will be added soon)

-• Do not have a history of an allogenic bone marrow transplant.
+• do not have a history of an allogenic bone marrow transplant

-• Do not have a history of a stem cell transplant.
+• do not have a history of a stem cell transplant

-We want to make sure you understand what is involved in the study so you can make an informed decision about your participation in this project.
-Signing up is simple and something you can do from home.
 If you decide to participate, we will ask you to answer a few questions to confirm you are eligible, and then you will have the opportunity to review and sign The Gene Health Project research consent form, which provides confirmation of your informed consent.

 The consent process